Olympus E-M10 III vs Canon 800D

 It is notable that the 800D has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-Both the E-M10 III and the 800D are recent models that feature in their makers' current product line-up.
+Both the E-M10 III and the 800D are recent models that are part of the current product line-up.
 The 800D replaced the earlier Canon 750D, while the E-M10 III followed on from the Olympus E-M10 II.
-Further information on the two cameras, as well as related accessories, can be found on the Olympus and Canon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Canon websites.

 Review summary: Olympus E-M10 III vs Canon 800D

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M10 III or the Canon 800D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus OM-D E-M10 Mark III: